 These Rules are as close as possible to the published version [see P.M.
 Giles, Jr. Pure Appl.
 Chem., 1999, 71, 587-643.
 Copyright IUPAC; reproduced with the permission of IUPAC].
 If you need to cite these rules please quote this reference as their source.
 In the World Wide Web version errors which have been detected have been corrected and in 2004 a list of corrections and other changes was published in Pure Appl.
 Chem., 2004, 76, 1283-1292.
 These errors and changes are marked by which is a link to details of the change and where it applies.
 Many of these errors were detected during the translation of it into German by K.-H. Hellwich.
 Additional corrections since this list was published are marked by .

-A PDF copy of the 1999 document is available at the mirror sites in USA, Germany, Japan, South Africa, UK.
+A PDF copy of the 1999 document is available, click here.

-A PDF copy of the 2004 corrections and changes is available at the mirror sites in USA, Germany, Japan, UK.
+A PDF copy of the 2004 corrections and changes is available, click here.

 The nomenclature of natural products has suffered from much confusion, mostly for historical reasons.
 The isolation of a new substance, in the early days of the science, generally preceded its characterization by a lengthy period.
 Thus, these compounds were often assigned trivial names that gave no indication of the structure of the molecule and were often found afterwards to be misleading.
 Even when the original names were later revised (for example: glycerin to glycerol) the new names often expressed the structure imperfectly and were thus unsuitable for the nomenclatural manipulation that is required to name derivatives or stereoisomers.
 The result was a proliferation of trivial names that taxed the memory of chemists and obscured important structural relationships.